dunky11/voicesmith/README.md

 VoiceSmith makes it possible to train and infer on both single and multispeaker models without any coding experience.
 It fine-tunes a pretty solid text to speech pipeline based on a modified version of [DelightfulTTS](https://arxiv.org/abs/2110.12612) and [UnivNet](https://arxiv.org/abs/2106.07889) on your dataset.
 Both models were pretrained on a proprietary 5000 speaker dataset.
 It also provides some tools for data preprocessing like automatic text normalization.

+If you want to play around with a model trained on a highly emotional emotional 60 speaker dataset using this software [click here](https://colab.research.google.com/drive/1zh6w_TpEAyr_UIojiLmt4ZdYLWeap9mn#scrollTo=vQCA50dao0Mt).

 ## Getting Started

 ### Requirements